 Since the Rafael Cintrón Ortiz Latino Cultural Center was founded in 1976 we have been collecting things to document the history of our community.
 The documents presented here are not a complete picture of every amazing program or impactful person who has graced our space, but they provide a glimpse of the past through the ephemera saved over the years.
 Today the LCC’s archives reside in three main places: the LCC office (see below), the UIC Library (see below), and this website.
 Increasingly over the past several years, the majority of our documentation has been born digital, so this is the best place to look for recent images, event posters, and other amazing publications.

-LCC Digital Archives – Click on the icons below to explore the LCC’s digital archives.
+LCC Digital Archives - Click on the menu to the left or the links below to explore the LCC's digital archives.

 LCC Archives Binders